voiio/voiio.github.io/onboarding.md

 #### First day
 * Setup computer and install the development environment.
 * Get access to all necessary [accounts](accounts.md).
-* Push your first commit to production.
+* Deploy your first commit on production.

 #### First week
 * 15 min daily checkins with buddy.